- Contact Us

 Sending spam is illegal in Australia and many other places in the world.

 By the by, in Australia it's illegal to send ANY 'unsolicited' business email, spammy or not.
 You can only send a marketing email to someone if:

 - they have invited you to do so, by showing an interest in your wares and providing their email address; and

 - they have not asked you to 'unsubscribe' them from your mailing list.

 Phishing: email version of an oldtime con.
 The sender presents himself/herself as a legitimate contact, often from a wellknown business, charity or government entity.
-The email asks the recipient to click on a link which goes, not to the real Woolworths or ATO site, but to the phisher's website.
+The email asks the recipient to click on a link which goes, not to the real Woolworths, Paypal or ATO site, but to the phisher's website.
+The website's domain name &/or appearance might be very like the genuine site.
 There the hapless victim is fleeced of personal ID or credit card details, or enticed to download malware.

 The email's 'from' address may be spoofed.
 The website may have a lookalike domain name (such as suttonet.com).
 A sophisticated phishing webpage will be styled to look like the genuine one: eg a fake Paypal login page.

 Add to that Vishing - the phone (ie 'voice') version of phishing - and Smishing - which has nothing to do with kisses, but a lot to do with SMS.